NhyiraAmofaSekyi/go-reverse-proxy/blog.md

 // This behavior can be managed using [Transport.CloseIdleConnections] method
 // and the [Transport.MaxIdleConnsPerHost] and [Transport.DisableKeepAlives] fields.
 ```
-we then configure the Rewrite function that allows the request to be written as showcased by setting the target host andX forwarded host
+we then configure the `Rewrite` function that allows the request to be written as showcased by setting the target `host` and `X-forwarded-host`
+`
+### X-Forwarded-Host
+The X-Forwarded-Host (XFH) header is used to preserve the original Host header sent by the client, before any changes made by the proxy.
+This is particularly useful in situations where a reverse proxy serves multiple backends and needs to forward the original Host information to servers that might generate different responses based on the perceived URL.

+Finally we configure the ModifyResponse function and overwrite the Server header sent by the server behind the proxy, additionally er could cache the response recieved by the proxy

-the ``ProxyRequestHandlerV0`` returns a request handler in whcih the proxy ``ServeHTTP`` is called
+the ``ProxyRequestHandlerV0`` returns a request handler in which the proxies ``ServeHTTP`` method is called

 ```go
 func ProxyRequestHandlerV0(proxy *httputil.ReverseProxy, url *url.URL, endpoint string) func(http.ResponseWriter, *http.Request) {